didier3529/Orbit-Relay-2.0/packages/cli/README.md

-# Helius AirShip CLI
+# Orbit Relay CLI

-**Helius AirShip CLI** is a command-line tool that makes token airdrops simple, affordable, and accessible.
-Whether you're distributing to Saga Chapter 2 holders, NFT/cNFT holders, SPL token holders, or using a CSV file, Helius AirShip CLI streamlines the process and cuts costs.
+**Orbit Relay CLI** is a command-line tool that makes token airdrops simple, affordable, and accessible.
+Whether you're distributing to Saga Chapter 2 holders, NFT/cNFT holders, SPL token holders, or using a CSV file, Orbit Relay CLI streamlines the process and cuts costs.

 ## Features